 St. Agnes’s central campus is comprised of interconnected buildings clustered around either the library or the courtyard.
 The science building and student life center was completed in 2007 and is instantly recognizable for its modern glass rotunda.
 Dedicated athletic facilities include a gym with two basketball courts and a nearby 18.7-acre athletic campus, which includes three playing fields and a softball field.
 It also includes a field house, concession stand and meetings rooms.
 Tennis courts and a track are to be constructed in the future.
 In addition, other facilities, such as a pool and track, are shared with Strake Jesuit.

-The school cites the following criteria for admission: middle school grades, entrance exam scores (ISEE), English and math teacher recommendations, a student application and essay, attendance and discipline records, and the student's work habits.
+The school cites the following criteria for admission: middle school grades, entrance exam scores (ISEE), English and math teacher recommendations, a student application and essay, attendance and discipline records, and the student’s work habits.
 The school administers and prefers the ISEE, but students applying to other Catholic high schools may also submit HSPT scores in lieu of the ISEE results.
-The school reports that students admitted to St. Agnes in recent years have earned above-average grades and scores on admissions tests.

 Students at St. Agnes can enroll in classes across two tracks – college preparatory and honors/AP.
 Honors classes are available from the ninth grade onwards.
 12 AP classes are offered.
 Math offerings include AP Calculus AB and BC, statistics, and visual basic programming.
 Science courses include AP Biology, AP Chemistry, honors physics, geology, aquatic science, and astronomy.
 History and social science offerings include AP World History, AP US History, AP Government and Microeconomics, psychology, Introduction to Law, Introduction to African American Studies, and even The 1960’s.